check-spelling/auth0-verified-email-address-change/Tenant/README.md

 ## [`clients`](./clients)

 This folder contains the [Auth0 Application](https://auth0.com/docs/applications) (a.k.a.
-Client) definitions, for both the _Profile Management_ client and the _Profile Manage Email_ client as described in the [design documentation](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw) for Verified Email Address Change.
+Client) definitions, for both the _Profile Management_ and _Profile Manage Email_  as described in the [design documentation](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw) for Verified Email Address Change.
 Prior to deployment there are a number of specific aspects for each client definition that should be reviewed and customized:

 - _**Allowed Callback URLs**_ (`callbacks`; see [Application Settings](https://auth0.com/docs/dashboard/reference/settings-application) for further details) should be modified, and `localhost` definitions should be replaced with the respective domain where each asset is hosted.